What are Chords and How Can They Help Us Learn About Keys?

-And things only became more chordal from there.
-From the broken chord figures built into Mozart’s sonatas meant to emulate the strings of an orchestra--to the modern day 12-year old with a guitar, overjoyed to finally nail the third of those three chords necessary to become a rockstar, the world is virtually chord crazy.
+And things only became more, well, chordal from there.
+From the broken chord figures built into Mozart’s sonatas meant to emulate the strings of an orchestra--to the modern day 12-year old with a guitar who's overjoyed to finally nail the third of those three chords necessary to become a rockstar, the world is virtually chord crazy.

 But what is a chord?
 We can all play them, but can you describe one?
 Do you really know how chords are made?
 And more importantly, given that this is an article series dedicated to understanding keys, how can knowing about chords help us learn about how keys function?

-As with our previous article, in which we re-built our basic understanding of scales to put towards the greater goal of learning about keys, in this article we will seek out an understanding of chords that gives us both a solid groundwork regarding their construction and identification, and a direction to that knowledge that will afford us greater insight into keys and how they can help us learn music more efficiently.
+As with our previous article, in which we re-built our basic understanding of scales to put towards the greater goal of learning about keys, in this article we will seek out an understanding of chords that gives us both a solid groundwork regarding their construction and identification, and a greater insight into how they function when thinking of keys.